-An expedition to a ‘lost world’ in the Himalayas.
+An expedition to a ‘lost world’ in the Himalaya

-The Nanda Devi Sanctuary in the Indian Himalayas has one extraordinary
+The Nanda Devi Sanctuary in the Indian Himalaya has one extraordinary

 geographical feature.
 A ring of 20,000 ft peaks, connected by massive cliff-walls,